clairekope/breakbrd/README.md

 - **stellar_spectra** generates the mock spectra with FSPS, and will either include or disclude dust or the instantaneous SFR
 - **utilities** contains helper functions for downloading Illustris API data, splitting work among MPI tasks, and dealing with Illustris domain periodicity

-Sadly, the `cut_final` files are generated in Jupyter Notebooks that currently aren't backed up, as are a lot of my final plots.
-This obviously should be fixed by exporting (and cleaning up) the notebooks.
+### Script Arguments
+All scripts use the same set of command line arguments:

++ `z`: redshift; currently either 0.0 or 0.5
++ `--parent`: run the analysis for the parent sample.
+Replaces a boolean set at the top of some of the scripts.
++ `--inst`: include instantaneous SFR.
+Replaces a boolean set at the top of some of the scripts.
++ `--dusty`: include dust in the spectra.
+Replaces a boolean set at the top of some of the scripts.
++ `--tng`: use TNG instead of the original Illustris.

 ### Pipeline

 To get the information necessary to generate `cut_final`, the scripts should be run as laid out in `python.slurm`.
-Note that `stellar_spectra.py` and `get_d4000.py` have booleans at the top that should be set regarding the inclusion of dust and the instantaneous SFR in the spectra.
+All scripts should be run with the same command line arguments.

 ## Distributing Work Using MPI and `scatter_work`
 ```python3